l50/ansible-techvomit/README.md

 - [x] Make new backup of content on working techvomit instance
 - [x] Create Makefile for ansible dependencies installation and running the playbook
-- [] Get backups sent to an s3 bucket
+- [x] Get backups sent to an s3 bucket
+- [] Set finite retention period for backups
 - [] Test new docker-compose
 - [] Add logic to check if site is down
 - [] If site is down, rebuild the site using docker, up to 2 times